Graco's Conduct of Business Policy

 Graco's managers are responsible for creating a work environment in which the highest ethical standards are consistently practiced, and for assuring that Graco's Code of Conduct is followed and the law is obeyed.
 We all share a responsibility to protect Graco's reputation.
 It takes courage for an employee to raise an ethical issue.
 Therefore, Graco encourages its managers to maintain an open door policy for dealing with these issues.

 Graco's ethics and business conduct program is under the supervision of the Audit Committee of the Board of Directors, which has approved this Code of Conduct.
 This Code of Conduct may not be waived, in whole or part, for any officer or director of Graco except by the Audit Committee, and any such waiver shall be promptly disclosed to Graco's shareholders.
-The Vice President and General Counsel is responsible for the program.
+The Executive Vice President and General Counsel is responsible for the program.

 Help With Questions